TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadPCSensorData/README.md

 The powershell script can be configured to run via the Windows Task Scheduler on a regular basis as [**explained here**](https://www.partitionwizard.com/partitionmanager/automate-powershell-scripts.html).

-The script used is listed below - no doubt it can be much improved.
-Currently only two sensors are included in the script - but is is easily expanded.
+The script used is listed below - undoubtedly it can be much improved.
+Currently only two sensors are included in the script - but it can be easily expanded.

 <p align="left">
 <img src="images/PowerShellSession.jpg" height="180" />